TheOregonian/long-term-care-db/data/data_README.md

 ## Data

-<strong>You are free to download and use the data, on the condition that you credit The Oregonian/OregonLive if any print or online product rely on them.</strong>
+<strong>You are free to download and use the data, on the condition that you credit The Oregonian/OregonLive in any publication that relies on them.</strong>

 These are the datasets relied on for all analyses: